EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ![NoteChain GUI](https://i.imgur.com/Czvlqss.png)

-The lower-half of the interface contains *accounts, public keys and private keys* for users that were created when you ran the `first_time_setup.sh` script in a previous step.
+The lower-half of the interface contains *accounts, public keys and private keys* for users that were created when you ran the `start_blockchain.sh` script for the first time.

 Copy one of the example account's information into the UI of the NoteChain application.